ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The medical certification of the cause of death

-The Alabama Center for Health Statistics (ACHS) started filing death records for persons that died in Alabama in 1908.
+The Alabama Center for Health Statistics (ACHS) started filing death records for persons who died in Alabama in 1908.
 Generally, the state uses the information provided in death records to track death trends, set public health goals, and assess health status at local and state levels.
 Death records are also used to process pension claims, stocks, bonds, and life insurance benefits or to transfer real and personal property titles and close bank accounts.

 How are Death Records Created in Alabama?

 In Alabama, the funeral director is tasked with compiling, filing, and registering a death certificate per the Alabama Vital Statistics Laws § 22-9A-14.
-The funeral director may be any individual or organization (i.e. mortuary) who first assumes custody of the decedent.
+The funeral director may be any individual or organization (i.e., mortuary) who first assumes custody of the decedent.
 Death certificates for each deceased person in Alabama are to be filed within five days with the Office of Vital Statistics.

 An Alabama death certificate contains two significant sections: the personal/statistical data of decedents and the medical certification.
-The deceased’s personal/statistical data is usually gotten from the next of kin or any relative of the deceased.
+The deceased’s personal/statistical data is usually obtained from the next of kin or any relative of the deceased.
 Upon completion of the first section by the funeral director, the deceased's physician or health care provider will complete the medical certification aspect of the death certificate.
 In the absence of the physician, the health facility's chief medical officer where the death occurred may complete and sign the death certificate.
 The medical certification section must be completed within 48 hours and sent to the Vital Statistics Office in Alabama.

 If a death occurs in Alabama in the absence of a physician, an autopsy may be required to determine the cause of death.
 The autopsy may be performed by a physician, county medical officer, state medical examiner, or coroner.
 Sometimes, it may be impossible to determine the cause of death within 48 hours.
 In such instances, the person in charge of the autopsy may sign the death certificate and state “pending” before sending it to the Vital Statistics Office.